FridayOrtiz/timebase/paper/paper.md

 The application takes a given file (in our POC, a compiled `hello` Hello World program), breaks it into chunks for the NTP extension field, and saves it to the BPF program's ring buffer.
-The BPF program then sits and waits for outbound NTP messages, which it then appends the chunked file to as an extensison field.
+The BPF program then sits and waits for outbound NTP messages, which it then appends the chunked file to as an extension field.
 After all the chunks have been sent, it stops appending data until more information is written to the ringbuffer.